zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/create-digital-assistant/create-digital-assistant.md

 On this case, we are going to modify the existing dialog flow to ask the user to carry out an upgrade of their order, and we will give him a towel.

 1. After cloning the skill on step one, you can test that all it’s ok.
-So, click Train button on the upper right corner.
+So, click **Train** on the upper right corner.

   ![](./images/image176.png " ")